Erika Davis, Sr. Manager, Sales Operations, sticky.io

 I know you don’t exactly have time to research the market, best practices, and possible solutions.
 (Hint: we do).

-But, if someone doesn’t keep up with what other revenue teams are doing, what tools are out there, and how the overall sales engagement and revenue operations space is changing, you won’t be able to equip your team for innovation.
+But, if someone doesn’t keep up with what other revenue teams are doing, what tools are out there, and how the overall sales execution and revenue operations space is changing, you won’t be able to equip your team for innovation.

 You can tackle this a few different ways: